iee-ihu-gr-course1941/ADISE24_133977/README.md

     * If a player aborts the game the other player needs to refresh to find out
     * Also, they need to logout to join in a new game
     * In the lobby page, needs a refresh to appear the other player's ID
+    * **Game is stuck in the first move of the first player and doesn't move on.** It seems that the code can't update correct the board based on coordinates.

 ### Game Functionality (game.php)